What is Vietnamese Coffee ?

 4: Add 3/4 water on top of the coffees

-brew the vietnamese coffee
+brew the vietnamese coffee - step 4

 This step is optional and it’s all based on your preference.
 Keep the coffee dark with ice (Cafe Đen Đá), or add your preferred amount of condensed milk (cà phê nâu đá).
+Enjoy your flavoured, authentic, aromatic Vietnamese coffee

 Adding condensed milk to Vietnamese coffee

 The range of Vietnamese coffee brands has expanded rapidly over the years, offering everything from traditional samples to exciting new brands that captivate coffee lovers around the world.
 These brands reflect Vietnam’s rich coffee culture, delivering an aromatic experience that appeals to enthusiasts.
-Here we introduce top 11 favourite Vietnamese coffee brands.

 1: Trung Nguyen Legend

-Probably the most famous coffee brand inVietnam.
-Founded by Dang Le Nguyen Vu in 1996, Trung Nguyen Legend has played a key role in promoting Vietnamese coffee both locally and internationally.
+Vietnam’s most iconic premium brand, founded by Dang Le Nguyen Vu in 1996, Trung Nguyen Legend has played a key role in promoting Vietnamese coffee both locally and internationally.
 Known for its high-quality, locally sourced beans and traditional roasting methods, the brand offers a variety of premium coffee products, including blends and single-origin coffees.
-The Trung Nguyen coffee is particularly famous for its distinctive aromas of the Vietnamese coffee.
+The Trung Nguyen coffee is particularly famous for its distinctive aromas of the cheap local coffee.

 2: Vina-Cafe

-Known for its mild coffee, Vina cafe is a renowned Vietnamese coffee brand, known for its high-quality products and significant contribution to the country’s coffee industry.
+Known for its mild taste, Vina cafe is a renowned Vietnamese coffee brand, known for its high-quality products and significant contribution to the country’s coffee industry.
 Focused on using locally sourced beans and traditional roasting methods, the brand captures the authentic flavours of Vietnamese coffee.
 Vina-cafe offers a range of products, including instant coffee, ground coffee, and 3-in-1 mixes, with its instant coffee being particularly popular.

 3: Viet Coffee